The Many Different Styles In Which Sushi Is Served

 Gunkan maki, meaning “battleship roll,” is where a cup-like container is formed with rice at the bottom and filled with the neta, or food and toppings of your choice.
 It is typically used for softer, smaller, or more liquid-like foods such as uni, ikura (salmon eggs), tobiko, ormasago, and can be basic or fancy.
 A favorite mix is tobiko or masago with a raw quail egg on top, offering a mix of flavors and textures that is very unique.

-Inari sushi is aburage (fried pouches of tofu) stuffed with sushi rice.
+Inari sushi is considered a version of Sugatazushi and is aburage (fried pouches of tofu) stuffed with sushi rice and sometimes other food items.
 Sometimes the aburage is soaked in mirin (sweet sake, a Japanese rice wine) and sometimes not, but either way, you have a nice pocket of ingredients that is easy to eat.
 The pouch offers both a sweet and savory flavor, which balances nicely with the rice it contains.

 What are those other things I see on my plate?